- Politics and Social Issues

 - many students are taking care of younger siblings with little help from their parents or are caring for parents who have problems themselves

 The project accepts donations of new and used clothing and accessories suitable for a grad ceremony (or prom/ball, depending on how the grad event is organized), as well as cash donations to help the organization operate.
 Some of the money is used to buy clothing for students with physical problems that prevent most donated clothing from fitting properly.

 The Cinderella Project is open to students in Vancouver and those in nearby communities.
 Students know that they are part of the project well in advance of grad because they have to fill out an application in the fall of their graduating year.
-Applications for 2016 grads will be sent to school counsellors in late October or early November 2015.
+Applications are generally sent to school counsellors in late October or early November.
 The applications aren't available online.